michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 ## Exercise 1: A “Network” Word Count
 **Problem statement:** count the number of TCP connection per each client IP.

-The problem is very similar to the Word Count problem of the MapReduce laboratory: it has been conceived to familiarize with PIG Latin.
+The problem is very similar to the Word Count problem of the MapReduce lab: it has been conceived to familiarize with PIG Latin.
 ### Writing your first Pig Latin script

-The following lines of code can also be submitted to the interactive pig shell (grunt) with some minor modification.
-The code of this exercise is included in the git repository.
-For convenience, the code is also reported immediately below:
+The following lines of code can be used in the interactive pig shell (grunt) with some minor modification:

  ```pig